Weslley-Stein/Weslley-Stein/README.md

 ### Hi, my name is Weslley and I'm a Front-End Developer and an enthusiast of Full Stack

 - 🔭 Currently working as a Freelancer at Upwork
-- 🌱 Currently studying MongoDB, Express.Js, React and Sass
+- 🌱 Currently studying React and Sass
 - 👯 Looking for remote Entry Level jobs
 - ⚡ focused on the development of SPAs and PWAs